Topics

 Finding and Buying Compost

 Rich, fertile soil is the foundation for a healthy garden.
 Adding compost is an excellent way to create optimal garden soil.
-With these 8 ways to buy compost, you can start building your home garden soil.
+Even though we often talk about compost being "garden gold," it doesn't have to cost a ton.
+There are ways to get free or cheap compost without sacrificing quality.
+With these tips on what to look for when buying compost and where to find it, you can start building your home garden soil.

 Written by Teresa Chandler